 The disadvantage of primary data is the cost and time spent on data collection while secondary data may be outdated or irrelevant.
 Primary data incur so much cost and takes time because of the processes involved in carrying out primary research.

 For example, when physically interviewing research subjects, one may need one or more professionals, including the interviewees, videographers who will make a record of the interview in some cases and the people involved in preparing for the interview.
 Apart from the time required, the cost of doing this may be relatively high.

 Secondary data may be outdated and irrelevant.
 In fact, researchers have to surf through irrelevant data before finally having access to the data relevant to the research purpose.

 Primary data is more accurate and reliable while secondary data is relatively less reliable and accurate.
 This is mainly because the secondary data sources are not regulated and are subject to personal bias.

-A good example of this is business owners who lay bloggers to write good reviews about their product just to gain more customers.
-This is not the case with primary data which is collected by being a researcher himself.
+A good example of this is business owners who lay bloggers to write good reviews about their products just to gain more customers.
+This is not the case with primary data which is collected by the researcher himself.